 After I commented on how good it looked she suggested I come up with a similar recipe.
 So I did!

 My friend, Debbie (who’s Nonna, to my grandchildren) said the crawfish tasted more like an étouffée than a stew.
 It looked darker than my own Crawfish Etouffée recipe.
 I use butter in it to smother (that’s what étouffée means) the vegetables and thicken it with cornstarch.
 A stew is darker and made with flour and oil.
 So I decided to stew the crawfish in a roux made with butter.
 The best of two cooking methods.

 You may notice how often I use jalapeño peppers.
 If you cut out their seeds and veins you can get a mildly spiced pepper flavor to accent many dishes, both sweet and savory like this Fig Pepper Jelly and Jalapeno Pimento Cheese.
 Or, leave the veins in for medium heat and the seeds for an even hotter spice.

 It’s a good idea to remember to use gloves when cutting jalapeño peppers because the capsaicin oil which makes them spicy can cause your hands to burn.
-If you ever do get your skin exposed to the oils here are The Best Remedies for Hot Pepper from The Kitchen.
+If you ever do get your skin exposed to the oils here are 3 Easy Ways to cool Burns from Chili Peppers from wikiHow.